Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Supplementary Material

 \paragraph{Length Normalization} Since variable names typically consist of multiple tokens with varying length, using raw probabilities introduces a bias against longer names.
 To address this, we apply length normalization by exponentiating the average of the log-likelihoods of the tokens composing the variable name \cite{wu2016google}.
 To further mitigate over-penalization of longer names, we normalize the value by dividing it by $\text{length}^{\alpha}$ $(0<\alpha\leq1)$.
 In this paper, we use $\alpha\in\{0.5, 1.0\}$.

 \paragraph{Leaf node selection through LLM control.} Llama-3 provides token-level probabilities directly, enabling us to compute the leaf node probabilities using \eqref{eq:alpha-length-norm}.
 The leaf node is selected as $v^* = \arg\max_{v \in \mathcal{V} \setminus \pi_k} P_{\alpha\text{-norm}}(v)$, i.e., the variable with the highest length-normalized probability, where $\pi_k$ denotes the set of selected leaf nodes up to step $k$.
 For GPT-4o, we treat the variables mentioned in the final response as leaf nodes, since the model’s probability distribution cannot be externally controlled during generation.
-We set the temperature to its default value of 1 and perform three inference runs per dataset, reporting the result with the highest performance.
+We set the temperature to its default value of 1.

 \paragraph{Results} Figure \ref{fig:appendix-prob-recovery} presents the results under the setting where all variables are well-described, i.e., $\mathcal{V}_{\text{context}} = \mathcal{V}$.
 The top plot compares the LLM prior probabilities with the posterior probabilities—updated via control—of the ground-truth leaf nodes at each step of the causal reasoning process.
 A substantial increase in the posterior probability is consistently observed across high-dimensional datasets such as ECOLI70, MAGIC-NIAB, MAGIC-IRRI, and ARTH150.
 The effect is especially pronounced in the early stages of the causal ordering process, where the true causal structure must be inferred from a large pool of candidate nodes.
 Furthermore, the bottom plot illustrates several cases in which the posterior successfully identifies the true leaf node, even when SciNO alone fails to do so.
 These results indicate that the LLM prior can be complemented through integration with SciNO's data-informed evidence, while the semantic knowledge embedded in the LLM can also compensate for incomplete or uncertain statistical inference.